MathematicusLucian/doublets/README.md

 This is essentially graph traversal (visiting vertices/edges exactly once, in a well-defined order) of a binary tree.

+## Run

+`dotnet run --project Doublets.App -d words-english.txt -o result.txt -s span -e spot`

 ## Functionality

 1. **Command-line Argument Parsing:** The program takes 4 arguments: `DictionaryFile`, `StartWord`, `EndWord`, and `ResultFile`.
 It ensures the correct number of arguments and handles the cases where the dictionary file is missing.

 2. **Dictionary Parsing:** This dictionary file contains four-letter words, which we’ll use to find the transformation sequence.
 Load the dictionary from the `DictionaryFile`, filter out words that are not exactly four letters, and convert to lowercase for case-insensitive comparison.
+This may not necessarily be in alphabetical order.

 3. **Breadth-First Search (BFS):** This essentially requires traversal of a tree.
 BFS is the best algorithm to find the shortest path (in terms of word transformations) from the `StartWord` to the `EndWord`, because it explores all possible transformations level by level.
 The BFS implementation will commence from the `StartWord` (initialize a BFS queue) and explore all one-letter transformations.
 For each word in the queue, generate all possible valid transformations (changing the `StartWord` one letter at a time.)
 For each transformation, the new word should exist in the dictionary and should not have been visited before (to avoid cycles).
 It will stop when the `EndWord` is found and return the shortest path.